mitchest/optimus/cran-comments.md

 0 ERRORS | 0 WARNINGS | 0 NOTES

-* This is a new release, so there was 1 NOTE on the CRAN win-builder R CMD check
+* This is a new release, so the new package NOTE came up on the CRAN win-builder R CMD check

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.

 ---

-* I have run R CMD check on the NUMBER downstream dependencies.
-  (Summary at ...).

-* FAILURE SUMMARY

-* All revdep maintainers were notified of the release on RELEASE DATE.